-Outsourcing quality assurance needs can be beneficial both from the standpoint of saving money and ensuring that projects are completed on-time if internal resources are limited or strained.
+Outsourcing quality assurance needs can be both financially and timely beneficial.
 Yet, sometimes outsourced QA can create perceived or real conflicts with internal Agile and Scrum efforts.
-Many of these conflicts can be decreased or eliminated by following the below outsourced QA best practices.
+Fortunately, many of these conflicts can be decreased or eliminated with the following QA best practices.

 Identify Gaps Early

-When outsourcing QA needs, clients will be working with vendor teams around the country – or possibly even the world — when outsourcing quality assurance.
-Teams may not even be in the same time zone and the greater the time zone difference between client and vendor, the harder it is to keep a solid communication flow.
-Time has proven that a solid communication flow is the key to success of any project.
+Clients often work with vendor teams around the country – or possibly even the world — when outsourcing quality assurance.
+Teams may not even be in the same time zone!
+The greater the time zone difference, the harder it is to maintain communication.
+However, a reliable communication flow is key to the success of any project.
 Therefore, when selecting an outsource vendor, look for a manageably small time zone difference and verify that a solid communication process is in place.

 Create an Issue Plan

-If conflict does arise between the client and vendor, ensure that a plan is in place to resolve problems.
+If a conflict arises between the client and the vendor, ensure that a plan is in place to resolve problems.
 To whom should the problem be escalated if it can’t get resolved between two teams?
 What’s the plan for resolving these conflicts?
-You can help eliminate delays by having these answers in place and making them known to everyone on both sets of teams will help eliminate delays.
+You can help eliminate delays by having these answers in place and making all teams aware of them.

 Select an Internal Point of Contact

-As the project is progressing, clients should be reviewing the output of the vendor as the project progresses.
-Also, verify that deliverables are being received and that testing is adequate and complete.
-The vendor should also be providing regular reporting to the client.
+Review the output of the vendor as the project progresses.
+Also, verify that deliverables are received and that testing is adequate and complete.
+The vendor should also provide regular reporting to the client.
 Create a reporting schedule ahead of time.

-Knowing these QA best practices can help save a company headaches and eliminate time and money-wasting delays.
+Knowing these outsourced QA best practices can help save your company headaches and eliminate time and money-wasting delays.
 Contact us to learn why you should choose iBeta as your outsourced QA team.